cjacker/opensource-toolchain-bouffalo-lab/README.md

 - `02-restore-bl808-factory-firmware.sh` : script to restore BL808 factory firmware of M1S Dock. include E907 core (M0) and C906 core (D0)

+- `03-program-d0-firmware.sh` : script to program D0 firmwares your build from SDK.

 - `usb2dualuart_bl702_221118.bin` : default dualuart firmware for BL702, from https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware

 - `boot2_isp_debug.bin` and `boot2_isp_release.bin` : from Dev Cube

+- `whole_img_d0fw_20221212.bin` : preprocessed factory firmware for C906 core (D0) with 4k bootinfo prepend, can be programmed by command line.

-- `d0fw_20221212.bin` : factory firmware for C906 core (D0)
+- `d0fw_20221212.bin` : not used, factory firmware for C906 core (D0)

 - `firmware_20230227.bin` : factory firmware for E907 core (m0)

 - `partition_cfg_16M_m1sdock.toml` : partition table for M1S Dock

-`01-restore-bl702-dualuart-firmware.sh` and `02-restore-bl808-factory-firmware.sh` can be used to restore the factory formware for Sipeed M1S Dock.
-It will guide you step by step to activate the UART programming mode and program the firmware to target device.
+`01-restore-bl702-dualuart-firmware.sh` and `02-restore-bl808-factory-firmware.sh` can be
+used to restore the factory formware for Sipeed M1S Dock from command line.

+`03-program-d0-firmware.sh` can be used to program all other D0 factory demos or firmware you build from SDK for Sipeed M1S Dock from command line.

 To restore or fix dualuart firmware for BL702:
 ```